Meet the Team

 Yuanyuan Yang, M.A.

 Yuanyuan is a Ph.D.
 Psychology student at the University of Kansas.
-She also earned her B.S. in Psychology and Applied Mathematics and Statistics and M.A. in psychology at Stony Brook University.
-She is interested in how personality traits on facet-level interact with psychopathological symptoms, such as trauma related symptoms.
-Beyond that, she also hopes to explore the structure and mechanism of psychopathology with advanced analytic methods (e.g., machine learning, facial recognition, and structural equation modeling).
-Further, she hopes to utilize the findings to develop clinical decision-making tools to facilitate clinical assessment and personalized treatment plan.
+She earned her B.S. in Psychology and Applied Mathematics and Statistics and M.A. in Psychology at Stony Brook University.
+She is interested in how personality traits interact with psychopathological symptoms.
+She hopes to explore the structure and mechanism of psychopathology with advanced analytic methods .
+Further, she hopes to to develop clinical decision-making tools to facilitate clinical assessment and personalized treatment plan.

 Christopher Khudari, M.A.